We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 The meeting habits most remote teams operate with were established during the pandemic's early chaos - when the instinct was to replace every in-person interaction with a video call.
 Six years later, many teams are still running the same meeting cadence they set up in a panic, without questioning whether it still makes sense.

-This isn't a listicle of "turn your camera on" tips.
-It's a structural guide to running fewer, better meetings - and using technology to make the meetings you do keep more productive.
+What follows is a structural guide to running fewer, better meetings - and using technology to make the meetings you do keep more productive.

 The 2026 Meeting Landscape